 If you live away from where the groom grew up, a hometown trip can be great for reflection.
 Aside from gas and accommodation, this is also unlikely to be a stag idea that breaks the bank.
 With any luck, the groom will still have some family in his hometown.
 You can stop by, learn more about where your friend grew up, the schools they went to, and so on.

 Marriage is a huge milestone in anyone’s life.
 Looking at where one came from in their earlier years and reflecting on the journey to where they are can be a meaningful way to spend a weekend leading up to the wedding.

 You can visit local attractions during the day and patronize local nightspots at night before calling it a day.

 16. Wine or Beer Tour

 This will deliver a fun learning experience for all involved.
 If the groom enjoys his beers and wines, find a festival coming to town soon, or take a road trip to one.
+Certain cities like Denver and Asheville are known for their many brewery tours.
 If he is a hard liquor fan, then a private scotch or whisky tasting will be more appropriate.
 If you will be traveling to get to a vineyard, try and find a place where there will be a lot to do along the way.
 You want the experience to be as enriching as possible.

 Start Planning Early

 Parties have a lot of moving bits that need to be juggled.
 For things to go as smoothly as possible, start as easy as possible to make required changes along the way.
+Plan ahead and you will be able to work with anyones schedule.
 With a good understanding of who the groom is and a working budget in mind, you would find a couple of options to run with from this list.